 The 21 crucial amino acids-most of which your body produces-are the building blocks of protein.
 And to stimulate protein synthesis-which turns on the muscle building effect-your amino acid levels need to reach a certain threshold.
 Without both a high enough level and enough varieties of amino acids, your muscle-building potential is stifled, explains Wilson.

 Why does this matter most for vegetarians and vegans?
-The richest sources of the nine essential amino acids that your body can’t produce are animal-based proteins, like red meat, chicken, eggs, and dairy.
+The richest sources of the nine essential amino acids that your body can't produce are animal-based proteins, like red meat, chicken, eggs, and dairy.
 Three of those nine are branched-chain amino acids (BCAA) and are particularly important for workout recovery.
-Your post-workout shake might take care of the problem: If plant eaters consume high-quality protein powders, like whey and soy, which have all nine compounds, there’s no concern, Wilson says.
+Your post-workout shake might take care of the problem: If plant eaters consume high-quality protein powders, like whey and soy, which have all nine compounds, there's no concern, Wilson says.
+(Shop for whey protein to find your flavor and type at GNC Live Well.)
 The complication comes when food allergies and diet restrictions make it such that whey and soy may not be an option.

 RELATED: Get the Scoop on Protein Powders